yva-axelor/demop/README.md

 #Local development

-1.open index.html in your brower.and see
+1.open index.html in your brower.and see what happens.